ReinventDAO/Documentation/litepaper.md

 **Empowering Individuals in a Knowledge-Driven Economy**

 The world is undergoing a significant shift.
 Knowledge and expertise are becoming the most valuable assets for individuals and businesses.
-Reinvent DAO introduces the Composable Know-How Marketplace (CKM), a groundbreaking platform that empowers you to take control of your Knowledge Capital and transform it into a tradable intangible asset as Intellectual Property (IP) in a new internet era market.
+Reinvent DAO introduces the Programmable Know-How (PKH), a groundbreaking platform that empowers you to take control of your Knowledge Capital and transform it into a tradable intangible asset as Intellectual Property (IP) in a new internet era market.

 **The Untapped Potential of Knowledge Capital**